dogmax/ToxicTagger/README.md

 /run toxictagger("Fire Blast", {"Pillager", "Looter", "Goretusk"});

+Notice
-Notice that you don't need to write the full name of the mob you want.
+1) You don't need to write the full name of the mob you want.
 You only need to write some of it.
 In this example I didnt write "Defias" but you *could* also make it work with {"Pill", "Loot"}

+2) You dont need to specify rank of your spell.
+If you dont specify rank, it will use the highest rank.

 # Example use 3:
 Maybe you want to get the tag on earth elementals: